University of Newcastle/University of New England Medicine Summary

 The selection criteria for the Joint Medical Program comprises a 2 stage process (like most other universities).
 Selection takes place prior to the Bachelor of Medical Science degree and there is no separate or additional selection process required to progress from this degree to the Doctor of Medicine degree.

-Stage 1: All applicants (regardless of whether you have undertaken a tertiary degree) are required to sit the UMAT.
-Ranking for selection for an offer of interview is based on your UMAT section 1 study score.
+Stage 1: All applicants (regardless of whether you have undertaken a tertiary degree) are required to sit the UCAT.
+Ranking for selection for an offer of interview is based on your UCAT aggregate score based on Verbal Reasoning, Decision Making, Quantitative Reasoning and Abstract Reasoning.
+Your results for the Situational Judgement section are not considered as part of the JMP selection process for admission in 2020 and there are no threshold requirements for any of these sections.

-Stage 2: This stage is known as the Joint Medical Program Assessment and is made up of two separate components that are carried out in person on the same day (known fatefully as Assessment Day) -
+Stage 2: This stage is known as the Joint Medical Program Assessment and is made up of two separate components that are carried out in person on the same day -

-Personal Qualities Assessment - in addition to the UMAT, students are required to undertake an online Personal Qualities Assessment test.
+Personal Qualities Assessment - in addition to the UCAT, students are required to undertake an online Personal Qualities Assessment test.

 Interview - known as the Multiple Skills Assessment (MSA).